smucclaw/gsheet/natural4-server/natural4_server/nginx-lb.md

 ```

 One issue is files are stored inside the docker container.
 So when host is reloading other host won't be able to serve
 these files.
-To solve this issue, we need to store files outside of the docker container.
-This can be done by storing them in
+To solve this issue, we need to store files outside of the docker container and host.
-S3 bucket.
+This can be done by storing them in EFS or S3 bucket.

 ```mermaid
 flowchart LR